 6. Mix Dimensions

-This artful tactic almost always works.
+This artful tactic almost always looks good.
 Combine two-dimensional black and white drawings with your (three-dimensional) merchandise for sale.
 The juxtaposition is playful, eye-catching, and puts the focus on your merchandise.

 7. Aspire To Be Aspirational